-The Bachelor of Applied Science: Meteorology Emphasis is a unique program open to those with a Community College of the Air Force degree in weather technology (or equivalent) from the United States Air Force.
+The Bachelor of Applied Science degree with a meteorology emphasis is a unique program open to those with a Community College of the Air Force degree in weather technology (or equivalent) from the United States Air Force.
 It is the only online program with a meteorology emphasis in the United States leading to a Bachelor of Applied Science degree.
 The program was designed in close collaboration with the 25th Operational Weather Squadron at Davis-Monthan Air Force Base.

 The mission of the program is to serve the educational needs of military personnel both locally and abroad to become professional meteorologists eligible for promotion.
 Read more at the Bachelor of Applied Science (Meteorology Emphasis) program is no longer being maintained.

 The curriculum is fully quantitative, meaning that atmospheric concepts are studied through applied physics, mathematics, and computer programming (see the Bachelor of Applied Science: Meteorology Emphasis Course List below).
 Substitutions must be pre-approved by your program advisor.

 Students may take courses part-time or full-time depending on their personalized plan and needs.
 Students who wish to be World Meteorological Organization (WMO)/National Weather Service (NWS) compliant need 2 additional courses which are featured below (*).